fidalgo/fidalgo.github.io/_posts/2018-05-14-git-commits-and-history.md

 tags: git
 ---

-Git is a very powerful tool, that can be used to more than just archiving code and give you the possibility to revert and track changes.
+Git is a very powerful tool, that can be used for more than just archiving code and give you the possibility to revert and track changes.
-If you use it wisely, even if you don't have the git-foo powers your project can benefit from it.
+If you use it wisely, even if you don't have the git-foo powers, your project can benefit from it.
-Sometimes, while browsing around some code on github or gitlab I struggle to find some reasoning for changes, why those files we're changed or why something was implemented that way.
+Sometimes, while browsing around some code on GitHub or GitLab I struggle to find some reasoning for changes, why those files we're changed or why something was implemented that way.
 The climax is when you found a commit message with tons of changes, spread across several files and the commit message:
 `misc fixes` or another vague title, that says absolute nothing about the change.

-Transposing this to a company project, I believe it's even more important, because people come and go to the projects and we sometimes struggle to find the reasoning for changing or why the develop choose that approach instead of another one.
+Transposing this to a company project, I believe it's even more important, because people come and go to the projects, and we sometimes struggle to find the reasoning for changing or why the developer choose that approach instead of another one.
-If there's no place with that information, we're left in the dark and may start to do some changes and will wither be rejected at review time (in the best case) or released in production and lead to unexpected behaviour (in case the change was made due some restrictions).
+If there's no place with that information, we're left in the dark and may start to do some changes and will wither be rejected at review time (in the best case) or released in production and lead to unexpected behaviour (in case the change was made due to some restrictions).

 So what can we do to avoid this and save precious developer hours or, for someone like me, who's very found of cheese and tend to forget the reasoning's after sometime?